718-796-7900

 Defective Tires Can Cause Car Accidents

 Tires should be checked on a monthly basis.
 Most people inspect their tires rarely, if at all.
-Whether you have a busy life, do not take it seriously, or lack confidence in your knowledge of basic car maintenance, tire inflation and tread wear may not be on your list of priorities.
+Whether you have a busy life, do not take it seriously, or lack confidence in your knowledge of basic car maintenance, tire inflation, and tread wear may not be on your list of priorities.

 While making sure there is sufficient tread on the tires, no nails in the tread, and being properly inflated should be part of your routine maintenance, there is another issue to consider.
 Whether you purchased the tires separately or whether they were on the car when you bought it, the tires may have been defective from the start.